-As nearly the entire globe heads into varying degrees of lockdown to curb the spread of Covid-19, corporate business units and small businesses are forced to adopt a new working lifestyle—at least for the time being.
-If you own a small business or manage a team, you might be scrambling to identify and purchase the right tools to pick up the pieces.
-Luckily, freelancers and teammates who are already accustomed to working remotely have done some of the hard work for you.
-In this article, we share 12 tools to work at home more productively.
+As nearly the entire globe heads into varying degrees of lock down in order to curb the spread of Covid-19, companies of all sizes are forced to adopt a new working lifestyle—at least for the time being.
+If you own a small business or manage a team, you may be scrambling to identify the right tools to transition effectively.
+Luckily, freelancers who are already accustomed to working remotely have done some of the homework for you.
+In this article, I'll share 12 tools to work at home more productively.

-This powerful, free video conferencing service is a huge hit right now.
-Zoom boasts excellent call quality, high reliability, and is refreshingly simple to use in comparison to other video call tools.
-Make sure to adjust your screen sharing options to “host only” and enjoy!
+This powerful, free video conferencing tool has gone absolutely viral.
+Zoom boasts good call quality, high reliability, and is refreshingly simple to use when compared to other video conferencing tools.
+Just remember to review screen sharing and privacy options before you start using it.

-Though Hangouts is well liked as a video conferencing tool, they’ve unlocked the big-ticket enterprise features for G Suite Basic users in order to soften the impact on teams suddenly working from home.
+Though Hangouts is already a known favorite for video calling, they've unlocked some enterprise features for G Suite Basic in order to lessen the impact on teams suddenly finding themselves working from home.

-Despite being so well-known, Skype isn’t always the first tool that comes to mind for working teams.
-However, Skype possesses certain features that other video calling services don’t.
-Whether or not Skype is a fit for your team will depends on whether those features matter to you.
-Skype for Business, which is a separate service, has been bundled into Microsoft Teams (see below),
+Despite being the first major service for video calling, Skype isn't always the first choice that comes to mind for teams.
+That being said, Skype does possess certain features that other video calling services do not.
+Whether those features matter to you will determine whether or not Skype is a fit.
+Skype for Business, a separate service, is part of Microsoft Teams (see below),

-Slack is definitely the grown-man version of Whatsapp chats.
-You can set up your organization in Slack, create threads for different topics, and then invite teammates to the relevant threads.
-You can even make threads private or invite-only to keep your teams focused.
-Slack offers a powerful free tier, with paid tiers also available.
+Slack is definitely the more professional version of WhatsApp chat groups.
+Set up your organization in Slack, create threads for different topics, and then invite teammates to the relevant threads.
+You can even make certain threads private or invite-only to keep your teams focused.
+Slack offers a generously equipped free plan, as well as powerful upgrades.

-Workplace is Facebook’s answer to Slack.
-Since nearly everyone on the planet has a Facebook account and is familiar with their interface, Workplace capitalizes off that familiarity to keep your team’s conversations in a work-appropriate environment.
+Workplace is Facebook's answer to Slack.
+Since nearly everyone has a Facebook account and is familiar with the interface, Workplace capitalizes off that familiarity to keep your team's conversations in a work-appropriate environment.
 Workplace offers a 30-day free trial.

-Microsoft Teams is their answer to Slack and is a powerful enough tool to provoke Slack’s reaction on a full page of the New York Times.
-As you’d might have expected, Microsoft Teams seamlessly integrates with the rest of Microsoft’s Office product suite, allowing you to keep your software stack consolidated.
+Teams is Microsoft's answer to tools like Slack and Zoom. the tech giant's productivity suite packs familiar features and is useful enough to provoke Slack into buying a full page 'response' in the New York Times.
+As you might expect, Microsoft Teams integrates with the rest of Office, allowing you to keep your back office software consolidated.

-Formerly known as Wunderlist, Microsoft To Do is a simplistic yet wonderfully made to-do list and task management tool.
-Though the UI has been slightly reworked as a result of joining the Microsoft family, the original Wunderlist team has been retained and is at the helm, and with more resources to boot.
+Formerly known as Wunderlist, Microsoft To-Do is a simple to use, cleanly made task management tool.
+Though the original Wunderlist UI was redesigned upon joining the Microsoft family, the original team was retained and continues to work on improving the tool.

 At its core, Toggl is a simple time tracking tool, but with tons of powerful features layered behind a beautifully designed UI.
 You can use the live timer for your sessions or do manual time entries.
 Besides being able to add descriptions to your sessions, you can then assign sessions to different projects and clients.
 Toggl is free, incredibly easy to use, and is an absolute dream come true for freelancers & small teams.